JuliaPy/PythonPlot.jl/README.md

 ### Differences from PyPlot

-Compared to the PyPlot package, there are a few differences.
+Compared to the PyPlot package, there are a few differences in the API.

 * To avoid type piracy, the functions `show`, `close`, `step`, and `fill` are renamed to `pltshow`, `pltclose`, `pltstep`, and `pltfill`, respectively.
 (You can also access them as `PythonPlot.show` etcetera.)
+* The `matplotlibl.pyplot` module is exported as `pyplot` rather than as `plt`.
-* The PythonCall performs many fewer automatic conversions from Python types to Julia types (in comparison to PyCall).
+* The PythonCall package performs many fewer automatic conversions from Python types to Julia types (in comparison to PyCall).
 If you need to convert Matplotlib return values to native Julia objects, you'll need to do `using PythonCall` and call its `pyconvert(T, o)` or other conversion functions.

 ### Exported functions